coopersimon/rcalc/README.md

 Running an expression with just `q` or `quit` exits the program.
 Therefore, `q` is not recommended to be used as a variable name.

+### Types
+Integer and floating-point (both 64-bit).
+There are no explicit conversions between types (yet), however integer precision is kept whenever possible.
+If a fraction is formed from a division of two integers, then the result is converted to a floating-point.

 ### Flags
 `--help` for help.